Stop! Or My Mom Will Shoot

 Stop!
-Or My Mom Will Shoot is a 1992 American buddy cop action comedy directed by Roger Spottiswoode and starring Sylvester Stallone and Estelle Getty.
-The film was released in the United States on February 21, 1992.
+Or My Mom Will Shoot is a 1992 American buddy-cop action-comedy film directed by Roger Spottiswoode and starring Sylvester Stallone and Estelle Getty.
+The film was released by Universal Pictures in the United States on February 21, 1992.
 The film received highly negative reviews upon release but grossed $70.6 million worldwide.

 The film is generally considered a lesser film in Stallone's catalog.
 In 2006, in response to a question about the films Stallone regretted starring in, this film was the first one he mentioned.

 Plot

-After a successful sting operation-turned-shootout, LAPD Sergeant Joe Bomowski tries to call his elderly mother, Tutti, at home in Newark, New Jersey.
+After a successful sting-operation-turned-shootout, Los Angeles Police Department Sergeant Joe Bomowski tries to call his elderly mother, Tutti, at home in Newark, New Jersey.
 He is dating his superior, Lieutenant Gwen Harper, who accuses him of calling another woman and ends their relationship.
-His mother arrives in Los Angeles for a visit, and Joe is mortified by the well-meaning but overbearing Tutti, who embarrasses him even while talking a suicidal man off a ledge.
+His mother arrives in Los Angeles for a visit and Joe is mortified by the well-meaning but overbearing Tutti, who embarrasses him even while talking a suicidal man off a ledge.

 Disapproving of Joe's bachelor life, Tutti tidies up his apartment and ruins his sidearm with bleach.
 She visits a gun store to buy a replacement only to learn there is a mandatory "cooling off" period, and another customer, Mitchell, and his brother sell her an illegal MAC-10 machine pistol instead.
 Shady businessman J. Parnell has sent his henchmen, Paulie and Munroe, to recover guns stolen by Mitchell, who drives off after they open fire and kill his brother.

 As the only witness to the murder, Tutti withholds information from Joe's rival Ross, determined to help her son solve the case himself and repair his relationship with Gwen.
 Joe has a nightmare about being babied by his mother, who presents him with the MAC-10.
 Tutti commiserates with Gwen over Joe's inability to share his emotions, and gives her son a full description of Mitchell and his van.
 Interrogating Mitchell's girlfriend at his apartment, the henchmen flee when Joe arrives with Tutti, who gives chase but crashes Joe's car.